meetmehedi/SaveFood/README.md

 Overview

-SavePlate is a machine learning-powered smart system designed to help individuals and businesses reduce food waste.
+Save Food is a machine learning-powered smart system designed to help individuals and businesses reduce food waste.
 Globally, one-third of all food is wasted every year - a problem that has economic, social, and environmental consequences.
 SavePlate helps track, predict, and manage food to reduce waste and make consumption more sustainable.

 Features
 	• AI-Powered Food Tracking